-Imagine biting into a juicy burger with a name like “The Mouthwatering Masterpiece”—doesn’t it sound infinitely more appealing than a generic “beef patty Burger”?
+Imagine biting into a juicy burger named “The Mouthwatering Masterpiece.”
+Doesn’t that sound infinitely more appealing than a generic “beef patty Burger”?
 Effective food naming is an art that can make or break a product, driving interest and recall through the power of words.

 This article provides a complete guide to effective food naming that makes a real difference.
 You will learn to use practical brainstorming sessions to develop a list of potential names for your food items.
 You will also learn to set up effective criteria for testing and evaluation to shortlist the right name for your food business.
 So, let’s dive in!